leonardoCorti/filmDatabase/README.md

 The "database" is a .csv file so that it is readable without this program

-the visualization of the films is not scrollable and will update only after closing and reopnening, I will work on it
+the visualization of the films will update only after closing and reopnening, I will work on it